 Please note that there is a MANUAL waiting list for this hike.
 What this means is that if a spot opens up everyone on the waiting list will automatically receive an e-mail notifying them of the opening.
-The first person (whether on the waiting list or not) to RSVP gets the spot.
+The first person to log in and RSVP, whether on the waiting list or not, gets the spot.

 NO DOGS, please.